Sex During Pregnancy

 Couples often worry about having sex during pregnancy.
 They may be afraid that having sex could cause a miscarriage or harm the baby.
 With a normal pregnancy, sex is safe into the last weeks of pregnancy.
 In fact, some studies suggest that having sex during pregnancy is associated with a lower risk of delivering too early!

 The baby is well-cushioned by amniotic fluid and the strong muscles of the uterus.
-There is also a thick mucus plug that seals the cervix and helps to protect against infection.
+There is also a thick mucus plug that seals the cervix and protects against infection.

-It is best to talk to your doctor or nurse midwife about your specific situation to make sure you are considered at low risk for complications such a pre-term labor or miscarriage.
+Talk with your doctor to make sure you are at low risk for complications such a pre-term labor or miscarriage.
 Your doctor may advise you to limit your sex if there are signs or complications during your pregnancy.
-Women whose cervix seems to be opening early, and those with bleeding or an abnormally located placenta (placenta previa) should not have sex while they are pregnant.
+Women who should not have sex during pregnancy include those:

 Changes In Sexual Drive

-You and your partner may experience fluctuations in sexual drive during the pregnancy.
-This is common during the different phases of pregnancy and will be different for everyone.
+You and your partner may experience changes in sexual drive during the pregnancy.
+This is common during the different phases of pregnancy.
+During the FIRST trimester many women experience:

 The desire for sex may change again in the THIRD trimester.
 Your abdomen is very large, which may make it awkward for you to have sex.
-Some women feel physically unattractive, while others may feel an increased sense of desirability.
+Some women feel physically unattractive.
+Yet others may feel more desirable.

-Having sex as your pregnancy progresses may be difficult or uncomfortable.
+Having sex later in your pregnancy may be difficult or uncomfortable.
 There are a variety of positions that seem to work with greater comfort.
 These include:

 If you have oral sex, air should not be blown into your vagina.
 This can cause an air embolism or an air bubble to get in your bloodstream and block a blood vessel.
 This is extremely uncommon, but can be fatal to you and your baby.